 Alternative Search Engines: Is Someone Eating Google’s Lunch?

-Google dominates the global search engine market with a staggering 90.8% share, as of May 2024.
+Google dominates the global search engine market with a staggering 90.8% share.
 Despite this overwhelming dominance, there are growing whispers about whether artificial intelligence (AI) tools and alternative search engines could challenge Google’s reign.

 Let’s talk about the rise of AI tools such as ChatGPT, Copilot, and Google’s own Gemini, and discuss whether they, or other platforms, pose a real threat to Google’s search supremacy.